Billy-Spearman-WCCI/RaceCarExtension/README.md

         * `git config --global --add --bool push.autoSetupRemote true`
         * `git config --global core.editor "nano"`

+## Syntax

+* **Code** -- instructions to a computer using the expected syntax.
+* Java has a syntax -- `;` separate statements, etc.
+    * IntelliJ does the parsing of your Java program, converting it into something that can run.
+* Html has a syntax -- `<tagName>` at start and `</tagName>` at end, etc.
+    * Chrome is *VERY* good at parsing HTML for you.
+* Markdown (.md files like this one) has a syntax, for instance backquotes say that it should have a grey background.
+* **Parsing** -- The act of taking text (e.g. a String) and splitting it up into meaning "words" according to the syntax
+    * When Chrome receives an HTML document, it needs to parse into a tree of elements so it can display it.

 ## Java

 * **object**: a thing encapsulating data (in "instance fields") and behavior (in "methods")